 The transmitter spurious emission limits apply from 9 kHz to 12.75 GHz, excluding the frequency range from 10 MHz below the lowest frequency of the downlink operating band up to 10 MHz above the highest frequency of the downlink operating band.
 For BS capable of multi-band operation where multiple bands are mapped on the same antenna connector, this exclusion applies for each supported operating band.
-For BS capable of multi-band operation where multiple bands are mapped on separate antenna connectors, the single-band requirements apply and the multi-band exclusions and provisions are not applicable.
+For BS capable of multi-band exclusions and provisions are not applicable.
 Exceptions are the requirements in Table 6.6.4.3.1-2, Table 6.6.4.3.1-3, and specifically stated exceptions in Table 6.6.4.3.1-1 that apply also closer than 10 MHz from the downlink operating band.
 For some operating bands the upper frequency limit is higher than 12.75 GHz.

-The requirements shall apply whatever the type of transmitter considered (single carrier or multi-carrier) and for all transmission modes foreseen by the manufacturer's specification.
+The requirements shall apply whatever the type of transmitter considered (single carrier or multi-carrier).
+It applies for all transmission modes foreseen by the manufacturer's specification.
 Unless otherwise stated, all requirements are measured as mean power (RMS).